-This article summarises the third RIPEstat demo session that took place today, 22 March 2011.
+This article summarises today's RIPEstat demo session, including new features, changes and improvements.
 At the end of the article you can find the date of the next demo, and options for providing feedback.